Notice: This page requires JavaScript to function properly.

 Here's what happens step by step:

 1. Each input is multiplied by a corresponding weight.
-The weights are learnable parameters and they determine the importance of the corresponding input;
+The weights are learnable parameters that determine the importance of each input;

 2. All the weighted inputs are summed together;

-3. In our implementation, we will also add an additional parameter called bias to the input sum.
-The bias allows the neuron to shift its output up or down, adding flexibility to the modeling capability;
+3. An additional parameter called bias is added to the input sum.
+The bias allows the neuron to shift its output up or down, providing flexibility to the model;

 Note